 2.2 visit Netherlands by Car

-Another way to explore Netherlands is by car.
+Another way to explore Holland is by car.
 It is the most flexible and relaxing way to explore the country.
 You are no longer depending on a fix scheduler and you can stop wherever you want.
 A big advantage of car hire is that you can change your plan if you want without depending on something or you can stop wherever you want and stay for how long you want.

 Cars can be hired from the airports, from the lobby of some hotels and from the offices located in big cities.
 The daily prices may is influenced by the type of car chosen, by the type of insurance and many other factors.
 Prices start from 30 Dollars per day for a small car without insurance and can go up to a few hundred for a big car and pretty good insurance coverage.